yassminarlen/Creating-barchart-tableau/README.md

 3. Time to add some filters to our data.
 Look up 'state' in the search bar, drag and drop "State" data under the "Additional Measure Data" table to the red underlined box titled "Filters."
 You will get a pop-up screen where you could filter the data to the state of your preference, for this instance we will go with Arizona data.
 ![Adding Filters] (https://github.com/yassminarlen/Creating-barchart-tableau/blob/main/Adding%20FIlters.png?raw=true)
 4. Look for the variable "Food insecurity" under the Additional Measere Data, table.
-Drag and drop the "Food insecurity %" to the Rows box the red arrow is pointing at.
+Drag and drop the "Food insecurity %"(*The percentage of the population who did not have access to a reliable source of food*) to the Rows box the red arrow is pointing at.
 Repeat the process but with the variable "County" under the Additional Measere Data, table.
 But this time drag and drop "County" to the Columns box.
 ![Columns and Rows](https://github.com/yassminarlen/Creating-barchart-tableau/blob/main/barchart%20r&c.png?raw=true)

 >The 2022 County Health Rankings included food insecurity as a health risk.
 Food insecurity means there is a lack of consistent food, the limited access to food increases the chances of negative health outcomes like weight-gain, or premature death.
 Food insecurity also measures the ability of individuals and families to secure balanced meals.

+>The U.S. The Department of Agriculture debriefs that there are a variety of factors that go into measuring food insecurity but that the following are always considered.
+-Accessibility to sources of healthy food, as measured by distance to a store or by the number of stores in an area;
+-Individual-level resources that may affect accessibility, such as family income or vehicle availability; and -Neighborhood-level indicators of resources, such as the average income of the neighborhood and the availability of public transportation (USDA ERS - Documentation, n.d.).

 5. It is important to exclude the null from our bar chart to prevent ambiguous interpretations.
 To exclude the null right click the bar labeled "null", then click "exclude" to remove it from the bar chart.

 ![Exclude](https://github.com/yassminarlen/Creating-barchart-tableau/blob/main/null.png?raw=true)

+6. From